 PCD (also called Kartagener Syndrome) is a genetic disease where cilia (microscopic hairs lining the respiratory passages) fail to move (or move abnormally).
 The normal movement of cilia is needed to sweep mucus out of the bronchial tubes, nose, sinuses and middle ear.
 With PCD, mucus becomes trapped and chronically infected, causing chronic inflammation and organ damage.
 Cilia have many components, each controlled by separate genes.

 Until recently, it was believed that Inuit did not have PCD, based on previous research using less-advanced diagnostic techniques than what is now available.
-The new study “First reports of Primary Ciliary Dyskinesia caused by a shared DNAH11 allele in Canadian Inuit” published in Pediatric Pulmonology indicates that the novel PCD-causing variant, in a gene called DNAH11, was found in seven Inuit individuals, five from Nunavut and two from Nunavik, demonstrating for the first time that PCD is present in the Inuit population of Canada.
+The new study “” published in Pediatric Pulmonology indicates that the novel PCD-causing variant, in a gene called DNAH11, was found in seven Inuit individuals, five from Nunavut and two from Nunavik, demonstrating for the first time that PCD is present in the Inuit population of Canada.

 “The discovery of the novel gene variant in DNAH11, in widely geographically separated parts of the traditional Inuit homelands, suggests that this gene may be quite common among Inuit and may be an important cause of lung disease in this population,” said Dr. Tom Kovesi, co-senior author and Investigator at the CHEO Research Institute.
 “Inuit individuals with recurrent pneumonia and/or chronic lung damage should be tested for PCD, and PCD genetic analysis in routine newborn screening should be considered in Inuit regions.”